PhilMele/M3Project/README.md

     applications = (GrantApplication.query.filter_by(grant_id=grant_id, is_submitted = True)).filter(GrantApplication.user_id.isnot(None)).all()

-Note for future improvements: in order to implement the KPI element mentioned above, it would make sense to keep the user ID assigned to the application, and not delete the user model object when the user decides to delete their account and simply remove personal information covered by GDPR.
+**Note for future improvements**: in order to implement the KPI element mentioned above, it would make sense to keep the user ID assigned to the application, and not delete the user model object when the user decides to delete their account and simply remove personal information covered by GDPR.

 When accessing the applications, the granter can click on each of them to review them and switch each application status to either "Approved" (`approve_user_grant_application_id()`)  or "Rejected" (`reject_user_grant_application_id()`)